PowerShell Currency Conversion Using FRED

 Using New-PnPSite With A Multi Geo Tenant

-If you try to run the PnP PowerShell command New-PnPSite using a managed identity or App Registration, in a multi-geo tenant, it will create the site in the default tenant.
+If you try to run the PnP PowerShell command New-PnPSite using a managed identity or App Registration, in a multi-geo tenant, it will create the site in the default geo.
 To get around this, you can use the PreferredDataLocation parameter to set the desired location, but you’ll also need to update your MS Graph permissions.

 If you run the New-PnPSite command with the -PreferredDataLocation parameter and your permission are not correct, you will receive this error: